Loktak Lake

 Loktak Lake (Loktak Pat) is a freshwater lake in Northeast India.
-It is the largest freshwater lake in South Asia along with Manchar Lake in Pakistan.
-It is a pulsating lake, with surface area varying from 250 sq km to 500 sq km during rainy season with a typical area of 287 sq km.
+It is a pulsating lake, with a surface area varying from 250 km2 to 500 km2 during the rainy season with a typical area of 287 km2.
 The lake is located at Moirang in Manipur state, India.
 The etymology of Loktak is Lok = "stream" and tak = "the end" in Meitei language (Manipuri language).
 It is famous for the phumdi (heterogeneous mass of vegetation, soil and organic matter at various stages of decomposition) floating over it.
 The largest of all the phumdis covers an area of 40 km2 and is situated on the southeastern shore of the lake.
 Located on this phumdi, Keibul Lamjao National Park is the only floating national park in the world.
-The park is the last natural refuge of the endangered Sangai (state animal), Rucervus eldii eldii or Manipur brow-antlered deer (Cervus eldi eldi), one of three subspecies of Eld's deer.
+The park is the last natural refuge of the endangered sangai (state animal), Rucervus eldii eldii or Manipur brow-antlered deer (Cervus eldi eldi), one of three subspecies of Eld's deer.

-Loktak Day is observed every year on the 15th of October at the periphery of the Loktak lake.
+The Loktak Day is observed every year on the 15th of October at the periphery of the Loktak lake, in Manipur.

 This ancient lake plays an important role in the economy of Manipur.
 It serves as a source of water for hydropower generation, irrigation and drinking water supply.
 The lake is also a source of livelihood for the rural fishermen who live in the surrounding areas and on phumdis, also known as "phumshangs".
-Human activity has led to severe pressure on the lake ecosystem.
+Human activities have led to severe pressure on the lake ecosystem.
 55 rural and urban hamlets around the lake have a population of about 100,000 people.

 Considering the ecological status and its biodiversity values, the lake was initially designated as a wetland of international importance under the Ramsar Convention on 23 March 1990.
 It was also listed under the Montreux Record on 16 June 1993, "a record of Ramsar sites where changes in ecological character have occurred, are occurring or are likely to occur".